merenlab/anvio.org/help/main/programs/anvi-rename-bins/index.md

 |Bin_5|p800_Bin_00004|blank|0.00|0.00|0.128382|
 |Bin_4|p800_Bin_00005|bacteria|1.41|0.00|0.378418|

 The column `SCG_domain` will explain which collection of single-copy core genes were used to generate these completion/redundancy estimates.
-The absence of any domain prediction for any given bin will be marked with the keyword `blank`.
+The absence of any domain prediction for any given bin will be marked with the keyrowd `blank`.

 {:.notice}
 Edit [this file](https://github.com/merenlab/anvio/tree/master/anvio/docs/programs/anvi-rename-bins.md) to update this information.